East Cornwall talks

 Also for Christmas, there are great gifts to be had from the Trevithick 250th Anniversary Shop.
 T shirts, hoodies, sweatshirts and mugs still available.

-Planning is now in place for the 2022 AGM and provisional details are now on the AGM News page.
+Planning is now in place for the 2023 AGM and details are now on the AGM News page.

 Digital versions of the Society's newsletters are now available online, see the Newsletters page link above.